codecrutch/codecrutch.github.io/_posts/2016-04-21-learning-with-upcase.markdown

 tags: ruby rails
 categories: ruby
 ---
-Recently I've signed up for [Upcase][upcase] by [thoughtbot][thoughtbot].
+Recently I've signed up for [Upcase](https://www.upcase.com/) by [thoughtbot](https://thoughtbot.com/).
 Upcase is a service that claims to build better developers by granting them access to video tutorials, exercises, discussions, and a community.
 The Vim and Tmux trails have been my favorite part of Upcase so far.
 A trail in Upcase is like a mini course with videos, discussion, and many practical applications to apply the content.

 ![upcase gif]({{ site.url }}/assets/post-images/upcase.gif)